2023 Most Popular Communication Sciences Bachelor's Degree Schools in West Virginia

 Check out the communication sciences bachelor's degree programs at these schools if you want to attend one of the most popular in West Virginia.

-Our analysis found West Virginia University to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in West Virginia.
-WVU is a fairly large public school located in the small city of Morgantown.
+Our 2023 rankings named West Virginia University the most popular school in West Virginia for communication sciences students working on their bachelor’s degree.
+WVU is a very large public school located in the city of Morgantown.

 About 94% of the students majoring in communication sciences at the school are women while 6% are male.